TurkuNLP/digicampus-aligner/api_doc.md

 `THRESHOLD` sets the threshold at which a sentence is returned as a match for a another.
 The higher the threshold, the more similar a candidate has to be to the query to be a match.

 If these two environmental variables are not set, the default values (`tfidf` with the threshold of `2.0`) is used.
+With a GPU, the recommended method would be `laser` with the default threshold of `1.1`.

 After the launch in the terminal, the API can be accessed from the corresponding port on localhost.